 - Drizzle a halved and seeded pawpaw or papaya in honey and butter then bake for a simple dessert.

-- Add a splash of lime juice to a papaya or pawpaw when eating them raw.
-It will really enhance the flavor.
+- Add a splash of lime juice to either fruit when eating them raw as it will enhance the flavor.

-- Use a melon baller to scoop balls of pawpaw or papaya into a bowl along with vanilla ice cream.
+- Use a melon baller to scoop balls of fruit into a bowl along with vanilla ice cream.

-Although the two fruit have their differences, in the kitchen you could use the two fruit interchangeably.
-If you find yourself at the supermarket perplexed as to which one to buy I prefer papayas for their unmistakable tropical taste and texture.
-Which do you prefer?
-Leave a comment below and let the world know what you think.
+Although the two fruits have their differences, in the kitchen you could use them interchangeably.
+If you find yourself at the supermarket unsure which one to buy think about your flavor preferences.
+Would you prefer papayas for a stronger, more tropical taste or pawpaws for a milder fruity flavor?